roufy235/wordle/readme.md

 ## Gameplay
 6 tries to get a 5-letter word

+## Making a guess
+* Detect key presses: <br>
+    - if key press is a letter
+        - update "letters" attribute
+            - update the tile markup based on "letters" value
+    - if key press is backspace
+        - delete last letter in "letters"
+            - update tile markup based on "letters"

 Typing in the letter will display the letter in the tile <br>
 Backspace will delete the letters <br>
 Enter will submit guess <br>